-Figure 1: Simple searches of abYsis.
-On the left is the main search page showing the default simple options.
-Searching for 'hyhel' in the Name field results in a table of hits shown upper right.
-For clarity, this has been truncated - the full view would show the complete information for the light chains to the right of the heavy chains where paired sequences have been found.
+Fig. 1.
+Simple searches of abYsis.
+On the left is the main search page showing the default, simple options.
+Searching for "hyhel" in the Name field results in a table of hits shown on the upper right.
+For clarity, this has been truncated-the full view would show the complete information for the light chains to the right of the heavy chains, where paired sequences have been found.
 Bottom right shows the alignment view of the sequences.